-Please read the following information and if you have any questions or concerns in regard to NHFA’s policies arising from this handbook, please don’t hesitate to contact us, either prior to your enrolment or once you have commenced your studies.
+Please read the following information.
+If you have any questions or concerns regarding NHFA’s policies, please don’t hesitate to contact us, either prior to your enrolment or once you have commenced your studies.

-On behalf of the whole NHFA Team we which you every success in your studies and look forward to working with you to achieve your goals.
+On behalf of the whole NHFA Team we wish you every success in your studies and look forward to working with you to achieve your goals.

 RTO Code 31894

-To ensure that we provide training and assessment services that meet the needs of clients and industry, we employ sufficient suitably qualified and experienced Trainers, secure suitable facilities, ensure sufficient opportunities for learning in appropriate environments, with suitable resource and assessment that is fair and flexible.
+To ensure that we provide training and assessment services that meet the needs of clients and industry, we employ qualified and experienced Trainers, secure suitable facilities, ensure sufficient opportunities for learning in appropriate environments, with suitable resources and assessments that are fair and flexible.

 Unique Student Identifier